lefilament/ansible_role_odoo_docker/README.md

 `docker-compose -f backup-odoo.yaml run --rm backup_odoo sh -c "restore --force && createdb -T template0 \$PGDATABASE && pg_restore -d \$PGDATABASE \$SRC/\$PGDATABASE.pgdump"`

-You can also copy production database inside test one, first delete the database from test instance (from Odoo test interface URL/web/database/manager) then change directory to /home/docker/backups and run the following command:
+You can also copy production database inside test one, be careful with that command that will delete test database at first : change directory to /home/docker/backups and run the following command:
 `docker-compose -f restore-odootest.yaml run --rm restore_test`